 7-14.
 EAP-messages are exchanged with the UE.
 One or more than one iteration of these steps may occur.

 15. EAP authentication completes.
 The AAA-S stores the S-NSSAI for which the authorisation has been granted, so it may decide to trigger reauthentication and reauthorization based on its local policies.
-An EAP-Success/Failure message is delivered to the AAA-P (or if the AAA-P is not present, directly to the AUSF) with GPSI and S-NSSAI.
+An EAP-Success/Failure message is delivered to the AAA-P (or if the AAA-P is not present, directly to the NSSAAF) with GPSI and S-NSSAI.

-16. If the AAA-P is used, the AAA-P sends an AAA Protocol message including (EAP-Success/Failure, S-NSSAI, GPSI) to the AUSF.
+16. If the AAA-P is used, the AAA-P sends an AAA Protocol message including (EAP-Success/Failure, S-NSSAI, GPSI) to the NSSAAF.

-17. The AUSF sends the ausf_NSSAA_Authenticate Response (EAP-Success/Failure, S-NSSAI, GPSI) to the AMF.
+17. The NSSAAF sends the Nnssaaf_NSSAA_Authenticate Response (EAP-Success/Failure, S-NSSAI, GPSI) to the AMF.

 18. The AMF transmits a NAS MM Transport message (EAP-Success/Failure) to the UE.
 The AMF shall store the EAP result for each S-NSSAI for which the NSSAA procedure in steps 1-17 was executed.